lisaoude/browser-technologies-2021/README.md

   - Question about course materials
   - Question about explanation during the course
   - Question about how good the student understands the course materials now
-- Form validation
+- A type of form validation
-- Local storage
+- The possibility to finish the survey later and pick up where the user left off

 <br/>